gis-ops/wordpress-markdown-git/README.md

 - [`nbconvert`](https://github.com/ghandic/nbconvert): Wordpress plugin to convert Jupyter notebooks into blog posts, License MIT
     - The idea for this plugin was mainly inspired by `nbconvert` and borrows some of the HTML and the CSS for Jupyter notebooks
 - [Jason Long](https://twitter.com/jasonlong): Git logos under [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/)

+## Troubleshooting

+### Images

+Images cannot (yet) be referenced with a relative link, i.e. `[some_image](./some_image.jpg)` won't work, as WordPress will try to access the image relative to your WordPress installation, e.g. `https://myblog.com/some_image.jpg`.
+See [#15](https://github.com/gis-ops/wordpress-markdown-git/issues/15) for a discussion on the topic.

+The solution is to either
+1. upload the image to WordPress and use the provided link
+2. push the Markdown file to the cloud, view the file in the browser and copy the provider-generated image address
+3. put the images in a repository folder and reference absolute links to your repository's raw files

+**Note**, the last two options might be more involved when the image (alongside the Markdown file) is hosted in a private repository.
+Either the provider provides a token-authenticated URL for hosted images which you can use (see. e.g. [#13](https://github.com/gis-ops/wordpress-markdown-git/issues/13#issuecomment-638965192) for Bitbucket).
+Or publish the image(s) in a separate **public** repository.
+Or use option 1.

+It's generally recommended to publish (and version) images alongside their Markdown document in Git.

+### `API rate limit exceeded`

+If you encounter this message instead of seeing your rendered Markdown file, you most likely have forgotten to provide your Github username and access token in the `config.json`.
+See [Global attributes](#global-attributes) for a How-To and [Usage](#usage) for more information why this is necessary.

 ## Sponsors